 broadcast address(#1313).
 The BSSID field in the Probe Request frame shall be set to the BSSID

 field in the measurement request.
 The SSID element in the Probe Request frame shall be set to the SSID element in the measurement request.
+The RA field in the Probe Request frame shall be set to the IRM if dot11IRMActivated is true and if IRM recommendation subelement is present in the measurement request .
+The Device ID element in the Probe Request frame shall be set to the Device ID element in the measurement request if dot11DeviceIDActivated is true.

 — Set a measurement duration timer.